What can you do with a Master’s in Organizational Leadership?

 Why consider an organizational leadership degree?

-“This is a degree that opens doors,” says Dr. Glenn Worthington, dean of the School of Business and Professional Studies at University of Massachusetts Global.
+“This is a degree that opens doors,” says Dr. Glenn Worthington, dean of the School of Business and Professional Studies at UMass Global.

-Dr. Susan Pailet, who earned her master’s degree at University of Massachusetts Global says her experience taught her different leadership styles along with decision-making, communication, marketing and human resources competencies.
+Dr. Susan Pailet, who earned her organizational leadership master’s degree at UMass Global, says her experience taught her different leadership styles along with decision-making, communication, marketing and human resources competencies.
+She shares:

-Along with hard skills, earning a MAOL is invaluable to your professional and personal development.
-Pailet says that completing her degree increased her confidence and helped her grow into a stronger leader, writer and negotiator.
+Along with hard skills, earning an MAOL is invaluable to your professional and personal development.
+Pailet says that earning her organizational leadership degree increased her confidence and helped her become a stronger leader, writer and negotiator.

 There are numerous paths you could pursue, even if you don’t have a firm sense of your future career just yet.